HackManiac/Ruhestein/README.md

 *A Hearthstone game mechanics simulator written in JavaScript.*

-TBD
+Ruhestein initially was developed as a utility to solve Hearthpwn puzzles without having to do all the effect calculations by hand.
+The solutions that other people came up with were used to design test suites to validate the implementation.
+The 'Arcane Knowledge' video series by Noxious was also very helpful to get the system working.

+After the closed beta started there was plenty of video material of games played.
+Thoses videos were also used as templates for test suites.

+After some time the system supported so many cards and their effects that it was an wasy task to build a server app around it to play game sessions againt other people.
+This original server app is not part of this repo but will be eventually recreated here as well.

-You can find the code here TBD.
+You can find the code here: https://github.com/HackManiac/Ruhestein
-You can see the result of the test suite here TBD.
+You can see the result of the test suite here: http://ruhestein-test.hackmaniac.de
-You can play a game on the server here TBD.
+You can play a game on the old server code here: http://pre-ruhestein.hackmaniac.de

 ## Current State